javiersc1/pet-turtle/README.md

 ## Quick Start

 1. Precompute representations and save ground truth labels for some dataset, e.g., cifar10.
-Possible choices: {cifar10, food101, eurosat, caltech101, dtd, DermaMNIST, OCTMNIST, BloodMNIST, OrganAMNIST, TissueMNIST}.
 In our experiments, we use the largest CLIP model available which is 'clipRN50x64'.
 ```
 python precompute_representations.py --phis clipRN50x64 --dataset cifar10
 python precompute_labels.py --dataset cifar10
 ```

 2. Run a single trial.
 The option '--warm_start' allows for using last known hyperplane (in previous iteration) to be used in the next one.
 Remove this line to randomly initialize each time the hyperplane needs to be updated.
-We recommend leaving this option on.
+Some datasets may benefit while others will degrade clustering quality.
 ```
 python kmeans.py --phis clipRN50x64 --dataset cifar10
 python linear_probe.py --phis clipRN50x64 --dataset cifar10
-python turtle_original.py --phis clipRN50x64 --warm_start --dataset cifar10
+python turtle_original.py --phis clipRN50x64 --dataset cifar10 --warm_start
-python turtle_pet.py --phis clipRN50x64 --warm_start --dataset cifar10
+python turtle_pet.py --phis clipRN50x64 --dataset cifar10 --warm_start
 ```